flame-engine/flame-bricks/README.md

 # Flame Bricks 🔥🧱

-Flame Bricks is a collection of [Mason's](https://pub.dev/packages/mason) to help people bootstrap classes for the Flame engine.
+Flame Bricks is a collection of [Mason's](https://pub.dev/packages/mason) templates to help people bootstrap classes for the Flame engine.

 ## How to use